 This bill would raise fees on out-of-state wire transfers.
 This bill, which has stalled before but seems to be making a comeback, disproportionately targets immigrants sending money back to family and friends in other countries.
 Did not cross over.

-HB 217 and HB 482 would add millions of dollars to “scholarship programs” (a.k.a., vouchers) and divert them from public schools.
+These bills would add millions of dollars to “scholarship programs” (a.k.a., vouchers) and charter schools and divert those funds from public schools.
 These programs are not means tested, which means they can serve as a tax dodge for wealthy families who would send their children to private schools anyway.
-HB 217 is in conference.
+Read our LAN alert about this legislation here.
+Gov. Deal signed HB 217 and HB 787.
 HB 482 did not cross over.

 HB 329 – Flat Tax

 This bill would replace Georgia’s progressive income tax rate, which ranges from 6 percent for the highest earners to 1 percent for the lowest, with a flat 5.4 percent rate.
 This is a regressive bill that would hurt Georgians and turbo-boost inequality.
 Read A4E’s brief about HB 329.
 No movement this year.